-This is an open ended regular payment savings plan.
-The purpose of this plan is to build up a savings fund.
-We recommend that you consider this plan as an investment for a term of at least five to ten years.
+This is a lump sum investment plan.
+The purpose of this plan is to meet your medium to long term investment needs.
+We recommend that you consider this plan as an investment for a term of at least five years.